kign/c4wa/etc/doc/language.md

 }
 ```

+You can freely pass strings to imported functions, which will then need to read actual characters from memory
+(and probably convert 8-bit data to Unicode strings); this is how `printf` function works in the testing suite.

-It must be acknowledged that `c4wa` isn't a good environment to write a code which deals with strings.
+It must be acknowledged that `c4wa` isn't a good environment to write a code dealing with strings.
 This is in part because C itself isn't, and in part because working with strings means often
 allocation and freeing up memory, and you do need a decent memory manager for that.